lbrenman/amplify-fusion-github-slack-notifier-agent/README.md

 Currently not implemented as true A2A but will revise as necessary.
 Implemented as a scheduled integration that checks Github branch create/delete events and commits for a list of repos for a given GitHub user.

-Calls the [Slack Notifier A2A Agent](https://github.com/lbrenman/amplify-fusion-slack-notifier-agent) to send the Slack message.
+Calls the [Amplify Fusion Slack Notifier A2A Agent](https://github.com/lbrenman/amplify-fusion-slack-notifier-agent) to send the Slack message.
 If this agent is not running, falls back to an implementation of the agents functionality implemented in Fusion as a Service.

 To use: